practicalli/spacemacs/structural-editing/cleverparens.md

 ## Navigating via parens

-Evil-cleverparens has some convienient keybindings for jumping around code using the parens, including double quotes.
+Evil-cleverparens has some convenient keybindings for jumping around code using the parens, including double quotes.

 | Keybinding | Description                                                   |
 |------------|---------------------------------------------------------------|